hippocrat-dao/hippo-protocol/docs/docs/delegators/delegator-guide-cli.md

 ### Primer on Governance

-The Cosmos Hub has a built-in governance system that lets bonded Atom holders vote on proposals.
+The Hippo Protocol has a built-in governance system that lets bonded HP holders vote on proposals.
 There are three types of proposal:

 - `Text Proposals`: These are the most basic type of proposals.
 They can be used to get the opinion of the network on a given topic.
 - `Parameter Proposals`: These are used to update the value of an existing parameter.
 - `Software Upgrade Proposal`: These are used to propose an upgrade of the Hub's software.

-Any Atom holder can submit a proposal.
+Any HP holder can submit a proposal.
 In order for the proposal to be open for voting, it needs to come with a `deposit` that is greater than a parameter called `minDeposit`.
 The `deposit` need not be provided in its entirety by the submitter.
 If the initial proposer's `deposit` is not sufficient, the proposal enters the `deposit_period` status.
-Then, any Atom holder can increase the deposit by sending a `depositTx`.
+Then, any HP holder can increase the deposit by sending a `depositTx`.

 Once the `deposit` reaches `minDeposit`, the proposal enters the `voting_period`, which lasts 2 weeks.
-Any **bonded** Atom holder can then cast a vote on this proposal.
+Any **bonded** HP holder can then cast a vote on this proposal.
 The options are `Yes`, `No`, `NoWithVeto` and `Abstain`.
-The weight of the vote is based on the amount of bonded Atoms of the sender.
+The weight of the vote is based on the amount of bonded HPs of the sender.
 If they don't vote, delegator inherit the vote of their validator.
 However, delegators can override their validator's vote by sending a vote themselves.

 At the end of the voting period, the proposal is accepted if there are more than 50% `Yes` votes (excluding `Abstain` votes) and less than 33.33% of `NoWithVeto` votes (excluding `Abstain` votes).

 ### In Practice

 :::tip
-**Before you can bond atoms and withdraw rewards, you need to [bond Atoms](#bonding-atoms-and-withdrawing-rewards)**
+**Before you can bond hps and withdraw rewards, you need to [bond HPs](#bonding-hps-and-withdrawing-rewards)**
 :::

 :::warning